Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning

-We train the policy net on a dataset of synthetic cities.
-We sample a different $\alpha \sim [0, 1]$ for each city, while holding $S, MIN, MAX$, and the constraint weight $\beta$ constant across training.
-The values of these parameters used are presented in \autoref{tab:learning_params}.
-At each iteration, a full \ac{MDP} episode is run on a ``batch'' of cities from the dataset, $C(\mathcal{C}, \mathcal{R})$, $V(s_t)$ and $G^H_t$ are computed across the batch, and back-propagation and parameter updates are applied to both the policy net and the value net according to \ac{PPO}.
+We train the policy and value nets on a dataset of synthetic cities.
+At each iteration, a full \ac{MDP} episode is run in parallel on each city in a `batch' of cities from the dataset.
+We sample a different $\alpha \sim [0, 1]$ for each training \ac{MDP} episode, while holding $S, MIN, MAX$, and the constraint weight $\beta$ constant.
+The values to which we set these hyperparameters are presented in \autoref{tab:learning_params}. $C(\mathcal{G}, \mathcal{R}_t \cup \{r_t\})$, $V(s_t)$ and $\hat{A}_t$ are computed for each timestep of each episode in the batch, and the policy and value nets are updated accordingly via \ac{PPO}.

-To construct a synthetic city for the training dataset, we first generate its nodes and street network using one of these processes chosen at random: \begin{itemize} \item $4$-nn: Sample $n$ random 2D points uniformly in a square to give $\mathcal{N}$.
-Add street edges to each node $i$ from its four nearest neighbours. \item 4-grid: Place $n$ nodes in a rectangular grid as close to square as possible.
-Add edges between all horizontal and vertical neighbour nodes. \item 8-grid: The same as 4-grid, but also add edges between diagonal neighbour nodes. \item Voronoi: Sample $m$ random 2D points in a square, and compute their Voronoi diagram~\citep{fortune1995voronoi}.
-Take the shared vertices and edges of the resulting Voronoi cells as $\mathcal{N}$ and $\mathcal{E}_s$. $m$ is chosen so $|\mathcal{N}| = n$. \end{itemize}
+To construct a synthetic city for the training dataset, we first generate its nodes and link network using one of these processes chosen at random:

-For each process except Voronoi, each edge in $\mathcal{E}_s$ is then deleted with probability $\rho$.
-If the resulting street graph is not strongly connected, it is discarded and the process is repeated.
+\begin{itemize} \item $4$-nn: Create the node set $\mathcal{N}$ by sampling $n$ 2D points uniformly at random over a square.
+Then create $\mathcal{E}_s$ by making link edges between each node $i$ and its four nearest neighbours. \item 4-grid: Place $n$ nodes in a rectangular grid as close to square as possible.
+Create $\mathcal{E}_s$ by making link edges between all horizontal and vertical neighbours. \item 8-grid: The same as 4-grid, but also make link edges between diagonal neighbours. \item Voronoi: Sample $m$ random 2D points in a square, and compute their Voronoi diagram~\citep{fortune1995voronoi}.
+Let $\mathcal{N}$ and $\mathcal{E}_s$ be the shared vertices and edges of the resulting Voronoi cells. $m$ is chosen so $|\mathcal{N}| = n$. \end{itemize}